 Please share, pin, or tweet this info, then keep reading – thanks!

 Eggs are High In Nutrients

-After looking at the nutrition facts you may have noticed: eggs are an extremely nutritious source of protein and the egg yolks contain many valuable nutrients.
-In fact, the yolks are actually the most nutritious part of the egg, containing calcium, choline, folate, vitamin A and D, among others.
+After looking at the nutrition facts you may have noticed: eggs are an extremely nutritious source of protein.
+They are the most complete protein source on the planet!
+So not surprisingly, eggs are the gold standard for protein, with most other protein sources being measured against them.

+The egg yolks in particular contain many valuable nutrients.
+In fact, the yolks are actually the most nutritious part of the egg, containing calcium, choline, folate, vitamin A and vitamin D, among others.